maximebochon/tips/windows.md

 &nbsp;

-:arrow_forward: Launch programs at start-up:
+:arrow_forward: Launch programs at start-up (Windows 7 and above):
 - open the start-up directory by running (`WIN+R`):
   - `shell:startup` for personal use
   - `shell:common startup` for common use